magland/git-no-command-line/README.md

 # git-no-command-line

-Use GitHub and vscode to perform all the basic git operations for collaborative development without relying on any terminal commands.
+Use GitHub and Visual Studio Code to perform all the basic git operations for collaborative development without relying on any terminal commands.

 ## Prerequisites